ticketeer/docs/README.md

 This is the documentation for Ticketeer (https://ticketeer.bot).

-This is still a work in progress, and is constantly updated, in-case you find something incorrect/missing, feel free to raise a Pull request as per Contributing Guidelines below.
+This is still a work in progress and is constantly updated, in-case you find something incorrect/missing, feel free to raise a Pull request as per Contributing Guidelines below.

 # Support